How to Boil Water Camping: The Ultimate Guide

 Any of these methods for boiling water are obviously going to get very hot, so watch all children around fires, camping stoves, electric kettles and hot plates.

-If you’re heating water for food or drinks, make sure it’s cooled off enough for small children before allowing them to go crazy with the hot chocolate.
+If you’re heating water for food or drinks, make sure it’s cooled off enough for small children before allowing them to go all in with the hot chocolate.
 You should have burn cream in your first aid kit anyway, but no one actually wants to have to use it.

 Boiling Water For Camping is Easy